 - who changed their registration status to non-practising or cancelled their registration for any time period during the past three years.

-If you are unsure, review your work hours since July 1, 2015.
+If you are unsure, review your work hours since July 1, 2021.
 Hours accumulate based on the registration year that runs from July 1 to June 30.
-Please note any work hours accumulated while your registration status was non-practising or cancelled cannot be included.

-To apply for consideration, please complete the 2018 Currency Hours Review Form.
+To apply for consideration, you will complete the Currency Hours Review Form.
 On this form you will be asked for your: